FlyingGraysons/wXOR/README.md

 # wXOR
+Custom encyrption system, run from the Command line.

+#Features
-A custom encryption system, with randomly generated 32-bit encryption, using XOR.
+Randomly generated 64-bit encryption, using XOR.

+Also, anyone can change bit-count by changing simple setting in the header file.

+The output filename is also settable.

 Uses binary read and write to encrypt any file type, of any length.

+Clearly documented.

 Written in C++.
-Also, anyone can change bit-count using `#define` in the header file.
-The output filename is also settable.

 Works cross-platform.